 Code language: Python (python)

-We can also find out which version we have of Pandas using conda.
-That is, if we installed Pandas using conda we can type the following in Anaconda Prompt:
+We can also determine which version of Pandas we have using conda.
+That is, if we installed Pandas using conda, we can type the following in Anaconda Prompt:

 conda list pandas